Jordyn Woods Gives More Details On "Cancerous" Kardashian-Jenner Scandal

-Just when we thought things were better between former best friends Jordyn Woods and Kylie Jenner — they reunited at a birthday party for a brief-but-friendly chat — things seemingly turned sour again when Jenner unfollowed Woods on Instagram earlier this week.
-That tiny detail may speak volumes about where these women are in the wake of that Tristan Thompson kiss, but now, Woods has spoken to Cosmo about everything on her side of the Kardashian-Jenner drama, and it may make you feel sorry for Woods.
+Just when we thought things were better between former best friends Jordyn Woods and Kylie Jenner — they reunited at a birthday party for a brief-but-friendly chat! — things seemingly turned sour again when Jenner unfollowed Woods on Instagram earlier this week.
+That tiny detail may speak volumes about where these women are in the wake of that Tristan Thompson kiss, but now, Woods has spoken her truth to Cosmo UK about everything on her side of the Kardashian-Jenner drama, and it may make you want to give Woods a big hug.

 Woods and Jenner were super tight for nearly a decade, up until February of this year, when rumors swirled that Khloé Kardashian's boyfriend Thompson hooked up with Woods at a party.
 On Red Table Talk, Woods said that Thompson did kiss her upon leaving the house party, but that was the extent of the connection.
 Still, the drama caused a rift between Woods and the Kardashian-Jenner clan, and forced Woods to move out of Jenner's home.